sankarshanmukhopadhyay/Links/README.md

 ### Architecture
 The project aims to build a type of decentralized agent that can:
 1. Store reputational information
-1. Make reputational claims about itself (identity claims,) and about others
+1. Make reputational claims about itself, (identity claims) and about others
 1. Assess the reputational claims of others by checking its own data store, and by querying the social graph
 1. Seek out or shut down connections based on reputation.